SimpelMe/ffmpeg-leveler/README.md

 The flowchart.md shows the audio flow excluding the points where to listen to.

 ## Listening
 You can toggle through different audio outputs.
-If you use mpv you can switch with the `#`-key.
+If you use ffplay you can switch with the `a`-key.
 1. Output - gained to -16LUFS according EBU R128
 2. Mix ducked
 3. Mix unducked